 30+ Vampire Nail Designs That Actually Work

-Listen, I've tried EVERY vampire nail design under the sun - some on willing clients, some on my poor sister who lets me experiment.
-Here are the ones that consistently get the "OMG where did you get those done?!" reactions, organized by vibe so you can find your perfect match.
+We've tested every vampire nail design imaginable.
+Here are the ones that consistently get the "OMG where did you get those done" reactions, organized by vibe so you can find your perfect match.

 Classic Vampire Looks

 Blood Red Stilettos: The OG vampire nail.
-Sharp stiletto shape, deep blood red polish (I use Gelish "Don't Be Jelly" or Beetles Red for budget option), glossy finish.
-This is the Bella Swan meeting Edward for the first time look.
-Clean, dramatic, timeless.
+Sharp stiletto shape, deep blood red polish, glossy finish.
+This is the timeless look that never fails.
+Clean, dramatic, and instantly recognizable.

 Dripping Blood French Tips: Take the classic French manicure and flip it dark.
-Black or nude base with blood red "drips" coming down from the tips like fresh blood.
-Use a thin brush and let the drips be imperfect - real blood doesn't drip in perfect lines, you know?
+Black or nude base with blood red drips coming down from the tips like fresh blood.
+Use a thin brush and let the drips be imperfect - real blood doesn't drip in perfect lines.

 Coffin Nails with Fang Accents: Black or deep red coffin-shaped base with tiny white fang details painted on one or two accent nails.
-Pro tip: use a dotting tool to make perfect fang points rather than trying to freehand with a brush (learned that the hard way after my first attempt looked like teeth from a 5-year-old's drawing).
+Pro tip: use a dotting tool to make perfect fang points rather than trying to freehand with a brush.

 Gothic Glam

-Matte Black with Glossy Red Drips: This is MY personal favorite and the one I get asked to recreate most often.
+Matte Black with Glossy Red Drips: This is a personal favorite and the one requested most often.
 Matte black base on all nails, then use glossy blood red to create dripping effects.
 The texture contrast is everything.
 Top the red drips with extra glossy top coat for that wet blood look.

 Victorian Vampire Lace: Deep burgundy or black base with delicate white or silver lace patterns.
 This one takes practice but looks incredibly elegant.
-I use lace nail stickers for clients who want this look without the 2-hour hand-painting session.
+Lace nail stickers work perfectly for this look without the 2-hour hand-painting session.

 Bold and Dramatic

 3D Vampire Fangs: Black or red base with actual 3D fang embellishments.
 You can buy these pre-made or sculpt them with acrylic.
-I glue them on with nail glue and they last surprisingly well.
+They last surprisingly well when applied with nail glue.
 Just maybe don't wear these to job interviews unless you work somewhere very cool.

 Chrome Vampire: Blood red chrome nails that shift between red and black depending on the light.
 This gives major Twilight vampire-in-the-sunlight energy.
 Use chrome powder over black gel base, then top with red-tinted top coat.